 business.

-lack of vision or poor judgement, whatever we call it, that has brought it to
+It was the lack of vision or poor judgement, whatever we call it, that has brought it to this stage.
+Let’s

 References: